JasonSWFu/VQscore/README.md

 I'm open to collaboration!
 If you find this Self-Supervised SE/QE topic interesting, please let me know (e-mail: szuweif@nvidia.com).

 ### Citation
-If you find the code useful in your research, please cite our ICLR paper:
+If you find the code useful in your research, please cite our ICLR paper :)

 ## References
 * [vector-quantize](https://github.com/lucidrains/vector-quantize-pytorch) (for VQ-VAE)